Magier/binnacle/README.md

 Once loaded, the cluster can be analyzed either using regular TypeQL queries or by building upon Binnacle to solve more sophisticated problems.

-> 🧪 Note: This is just a research project and not a product officially supported by Dynatrace!

 ## Requirements

 Currently, Binnacle loads the data directly from a Kubernetes cluster targeted by [kubectl](https://kubernetes.io/docs/reference/kubectl/).